mazefest/ContriBoot/README.md

 </p>

 # ContriBoot
-Contriboot is a contribution graph that us programmers all well know and love.
-Quickly and easily spawn contributions graphs of your like wherever you want in your apps.
-I've added a lot of customizability so make sure to check out the test app if you want to see examples of how to use and configure in your app.
+ContriBoot brings the classic contribution graph we all know and love into your app with ease.
+You can drop one in wherever you need it, and there’s plenty of flexibility to make it your own.
+If you’re curious about how to use or tweak it, the test app has a bunch of examples to check out.
 [Access Test App](https://github.com/mazefest/ContriBootExampleApp)

 <p align="center">
   <img src="ReadMeResources/ReadMe-main_example.gif" width="200" style="margin: 0 10px;" alt="">